Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

   * The PlayerCharacter works alone on his task.
 * The PlayerCharacter keeps working in his own task.

 Depending on the decision, the stats of the PlayerCharacter change.
 DiceRandomness can also cause additional deadline delays.
-The project is nearing completion, the next decision will be how to handle a code review.
+The project is nearing completion, the next decision will be about how to handle a code review.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-13.svg)